adamLutPhi/MachineLearner/README.md

 1.Neither a Random: always follow a distribution
-2. Nor a Variable: it is a function of Probability Density(_**me**:frequency_) ] the objective is to Utilze the most of it, in an _effective manner_ - __~90%__ of the time (_Almost Surely_)
+2. Nor a Variable: it is a function of Probability Density(_**me**:frequency_) ] the objective is to Utilze the most of it, in an _effective manner_- __~90%__ of the time (_Almost Surely_)

 ### 🎮 Mixed-Coding mode
 **1.Focus**
-The best learning is that One where pushing thyself, to face off Poly-shaped, Spaghetti monster- (like this one)
+The best learning is that One where pushing self, to face off th  Poly-shaped, Spaghetti monster- (like this one)

 **2.Relax**
-Space in mind, for relaxation.
+Space in mind, in call for relaxation, with Early _signs_ of:
-Early _signs_ of that:
 - Once `Creativity` starts lacking, - when new ideas become `transparent`
 - `Novelity` vanishes into thin air, & Cloud of Routine takes over, its shadows become in everywhere you go  that's when it Hovers over